 Co-enzyme Q10 – antioxidant, increases energy in heart muscle

 Vitamin B complex and in particular B6, B9 and B12 – to reduce homocysteine levels, which are a threat to cardiovascular health

 Antioxidants – Grapeseed extract, Vitamins C & E quench free radicals

-Lipoic acid – enhances cellular energy and maintains normal blood sugar levels
+NAD and Lipoic acid – enhance cellular energy and help maintains normal blood sugar levels

 Boost your immune system to protect yourself from viral, bacterial and fungal infections using liquid herbs